DZD-eV-Diabetes-Research/dict2graph/README.md

 - Wipe your neo4j test instance
 - Repeat the work flow with the changed dict2graph-transformators until your happy with the result

-## What dict2graph is not intended for
+## What dict2graph is **not**

 dict2graph can **not** be used for de-/serializing your dict into a graph database.
-There is no graph2dict functionality (nore is it planned to have one).
-The dict will be transformed to be suitable as a graph.
+There is no `graph2dict` functionality (nore is it planned to have one).
+Your data/dict will be transformed to be more suitable in a graph represantation.
 On the way, certain informations can be lost.
 Reproducing the exact same dict from the graph is not possible in many cases.

 ## py2neo depcrecation warning

-In past version of dict2graph py2neo was the only way to connect to a Neo4j instance.
-This is now still supported but marked as deprecated.
+In past versions of `dict2graph`, the awesome [`py2neo`](https://py2neo.org/2021.1/) library was the only way to connect to a Neo4j instance.
+But (sadly) this lib is in a low-maintanance mode.
+For now it is still supported but marked as deprecated.
 We recommend to switch to the official [Neo4j Python Driver](https://neo4j.com/docs/api/python-driver/current/).
-See # on how to applied it

 ## Basic Usage Example